Aviation - London (Bar)

 Receives accolades from clients for his commercially geared advice.
 His practice encompasses a range of aviation matters including leasing and contractual disputes.

-Expertise: "Combines knowledge of the law with pragmatism and a commercial mindset."
+Strengths: "Combines knowledge of the law with pragmatism and a commercial mindset."

 Recent work: Acted for Mitsubishi in the Commercial Court, handling a dispute with Virgin Atlantic Airways regarding the supply of aircraft seats.